 All work must be original.
 Any words taken directly from another source should be placed inside quotation marks and attributed.
 Disregard for this policy will result in severe grading penalties and possible failure.
+I run assignments through Turnitin.
 It is the responsibility of the writer to make sure all submissions contain no sentences or phrases lifted verbatim from another source.